 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174.

 IERC_ACL_COREIERC_ACL_GENERAL.IERC_ACL_METADATA.bytes32.
-It's RECOMMENDED the value of such role is computed as a
+It is RECOMMENDED that the value of such a role be computed as a

 Needs discussion.